This page provides an overview of Domain Name System (DNS).

 - SOA: Start of authority, used to designate the primary name server and administrator responsible for a zone.
 Each zone hosted on a DNS server must have an SOA (start of authority) record.
 You can modify the record as needed (for example, you can change the serial number to an arbitrary number to support date-based versioning).

-For a list of supported record types in Cloud DNS, refer to the Supported DNS record types.
+For a list of supported record types in Cloud DNS, see Supported DNS record types.

 Delegation of subdomains